 A mailing list is a list of discussion groups and electronic digests and journals whose participants exchange e-mail about a subject or topic that interests them.
 Mail is gathered to a specific site and distributed to a group of interested people who have specifically requested to receive mail (subscribe).
 Any members of the group may participate in the discussion.

-In some respects, mailing lists are similar to regular e-mail.
-Using regular e-mail, you can send a article to someone across the country and include a list of friends to receive the same article (the carbon copy or courtesy copy).
+regular e-mail, you can send a article to someone across the country and include a list of friends to receive the same article (the carbon copy or courtesy copy).
 And you can change the program settings to let all recipients know who else is getting the article or shield them from this (blind copies) so no one knows.
 With mailing lists you can do similar tasks.
 And in some ways, mailing lists are like Usenet (also known as Internet Discussion Groups, or news groups).
 Some BITNET news groups are mailing list groups.
 But mailing lists are different from newsgroups because you don't receive anything unless you specifically request it.

 What mailing lists do is to provide structure and give each specific group a life unto itself.
 Each mailing list is controlled and restricted.
 It is controlled by the group moderator or administrator and all articles flow to this person or persons. articles are distributed to only those who subscribe and only for as long as they subscribe.